lydtechconsulting/ambar-audit-service/README.md

-# Enquiry Service for Event Sourcing with Ambar Demo
+# Enquiry Service Demonstrating Event Sourcing with Ambar

 This repository contains an enquiry service Spring Boot application for cookery club memberships.